icub-tech-iit/documentation/docs/battery_boards/bat_board/bat_protocol.md

 - Battery Pack Charge in $\%$.
 - Battery Pack Status (detail will follow).

 ### Communication characteristics

-The pieces of information detailed above are sent by the `BAT` board with a FIFO cycle of 1 ms. Then, the `EMS` board handles the CAN frames sent by the `BAT`, parses them, and finally forwards them to the higher level of the `yarprobotinterface` at the specific port defined in the configuration files with a frequency of 1 Hz.
+The `BAT` board sends the pieces of information detailed above with a FIFO cycle of 1 ms. Then, the `EMS` board handles the CAN frames sent by the `BAT`, parses them, and finally forwards them to the higher level of the `yarprobotinterface` at the specific port defined in the configuration files with a frequency of 1 Hz.
 Furthermore, that info is also sent directly from the `BAT` to the display attached to the robot, every 10 ms.

 ### Types of data transmitted